-A total of four valid surface soil samples were collected from 11 June 2008 to 18 June 2008, to assess OEH health risk to deployed personnel.
+Three valid discreet surface soil samples were collected from an area referred to as "open grounds" on 30 August 2008 to assess OEH health risk to deployed personnel.
 The primary soil contamination exposure pathways are dermal contact and dust inhalation.
-Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, and herbicides.
-If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
-The percent of the population exposed to soil and associated dust in the sampled areas was > 75% for one sample, 50 - 75% for three samples.
-For the risk assessment, personnel are assumed to remain at this location for 6 months to 1 year.
+Typical parameters analyzed for included: semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, and herbicides.
+For the risk assessment, personnel are assumed to remain at this location for greater than 1 year.